Menu Icon

 • Thrombosis may occur with immune globulin (IGIV) products, including ASCENIV.
 Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors.

-• Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur with the administration of IVIG products in predisposed patients.
+• Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur with the administration of IGIV products in predisposed patients.

 • Renal dysfunction and acute renal failure occur more commonly in patients receiving IGIV products containing sucrose.
 ASCENIV does not contain sucrose.